ibm-cloud-docs/EventStreams/managing_access.md

 ## Managing access to the Schema Registry
 {: #managing_access_schemas}

-The authorization model for the Schema Registry used the same style of policies that are described in the [Managing authorization to your {{site.data.keyword.messagehub}} resources](#security_resources) section of this document.
+The authorization model for the Schema Registry uses the same style of policies that are described in the [Managing authorization to your {{site.data.keyword.messagehub}} resources](#security_resources) section of this document.

 ### IAM resources
 {: #iam_resources}